 Infections that are only located in the area of the piercing and haven’t spread elsewhere are the easiest to treat.
 They often don’t take long to knock out, when you follow the instructions your doctor gives you.

-But before you start writing your will, you should realize that the chances of that happening are very slim, and it won’t happen out of the blue.
+Hang on; before you start writing your will, you should realize that the chances of that happening are very slim, and it won’t happen out of the blue.

 You’ll be able to recognize long before then that there is an infection, and hopefully by reading this information, you’ll know you should head to the doctor at the first sign of trouble.

 Even if you think the infection is small and you can fight it off by boosting up your immune system with vitamins and extra sleep, you need to take it seriously.